Zoé Valdés: Novels

 Valdés' narratives are known for their semi autobiographical nature and their themes of nostalgia, sexuality, eroticism and masculine fragility.
 Furthermore, her novels demonstrate her anti-Castro politics as she explores a critical view of Cuba.
 She has published fifteen novels.
 Her work has been translated into English, German, Flemish, Polish, Portuguese, Italian, Serbian, Czech, Slovakian, among other languages.

-Valdés' first novel Sangre azul (1993) written during 1987-1991 in Paris and Cuba, is the only one of her novels that was published in Cuba.
-In this novel, Attys a young and beautiful Cuban woman lives with her step-father since her father abandoned her when she was young.
+Valdés's first novel, Sangre azul (1993), written during 1987–1991 in Paris and Cuba, is the only one of her novels that was published in Cuba.
+In this novel, Attys is a young and beautiful Cuban woman who lives with her step-father since her father abandoned her when she was young.
 As a teenager she falls in love with Gnossis, a painter.
 After Gnossis moves to Paris, she decides to go and look for him.
 While she is unsuccessful in finding him, she is able to find herself.

-One of her most well known novels is La nada cotidiana published in 1995 in Paris by the publisher Editorial Sctes-Sud.
+One of her most well known novels is La nada cotidiana, published in 1995 in Paris by Editorial Sctes-Sud.
 It was also later published in Spain, Sweden, Holland, United States, Portugal, Brazil, Greece, England, Turkey, Australia and Switzerland.
 In this novel, the protagonist, Patria [Homeland], is born in the year of the triumph of the Cuban Revolution.
 The paradise promised by the revolution turns into a trap characterized by hopelessness and frustration.
 Patria relies on her writing to find any sense of real hope.

-Another one of her novels is Café nostalgia published in 1997.
+Another one of her novels is Café nostalgia, published in 1997.
 It tells the story of a woman, Marcela, who marries an old man in order to be able to leave Cuba.
 The novel explores the memories and life of a woman in exile.
 The novel is somewhat autobiographic.

 Her novel Lobas de mar won the award Premio Fernando Lara de Novela in 2003.
 It is a historical fiction novel about two female Caribbean pirates.

-She has also published two children's books: Los aretes de la Luna (1999) and Luna en el cafetal (2003).
+She has also published two children's books: Los aretes de la Luna (1999) and Luna en el cafetal (2003), illustrated by artist Ramon Unzueta.